 19. Bill O’Brien

-O’Brien is serving as the offensive coordinator of the New England Patriots, and weeks back, he agreed to become Penn State’s next head football coach, replacing the late Joe Paterno.
+O’Brien is serving as the offensive coordinator of the New England Patriots.
+Weeks back, he agreed to become Penn State’s next head football coach, replacing the late Joe Paterno.
 Juggling two jobs and facing an uphill climb with the Nittany Lions, O’Brien now finds himself with a chance to leave the NFL on top.

 18. Antrel Rolle